sandvine/sandscript-library-interface/README.md

 # Compiling

-You are building a shared library, so (assuming you are using gcc) it must be linked with `-shared` and `-fPIC`.
+You are building a shared library, so (assuming you are using gcc) it must be linked with `fvisibility=hidden`, `-shared` and `-fPIC`.
 We also recommend turning on all warnings

-    gcc -fPIC -Wall -shared -o my_shared_lib.so source1.c source2.c ...
+    gcc -fPIC -Wall -fvisibility=hidden -shared -o my_shared_lib.so source1.c source2.c ...

 Deploy the shared library in `/usr/local/sandvine/loadable/` to be picked up the next time the policy engine is started.